premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

-48. What is the use of `@Rule` annotation?
+48. What is the annotation we have in JUnit 5 as a replacement for @Rule in JUnit 4?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

+- `@ExtendWith`	is replacement fro `@Rule`.
+- `@Rule` is extended from the class TestRule that helps apply certain rules on the test cases.
+  - For Example: creating a temporary folder prior to test case execution and deleting the folder post-execution can be set through a Rule.
-`@Rule` annotation is used for creating objects, which later can be used in test methods.
+- `@Rule` is available only in JUnit 4 which can be used in JUnit 5 Vintage, however, `@ExtendWith` provides a closer feature for JUnit 5

 </blockquote>
 </details>

 ---

-49. What does `@Rule` annotation do?
+49. What does `@TestFactory` annotation do?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-It allows us to create JUnit rules, which can be used to add or redefine the behaviour of each test method in a test class.
-We can write our own rules using `@Rule` annotation.
+- This annotation supported by JUnit 5 only and helps creation of dynamic or runtime tests.
+- It returns a stream of data as collection and cannot use lifecycle callback annotations

 </blockquote>
 </details>